Family Materials Coping with Coronavirus & Covid-19

 Narrated by a child, this simple cartoon explains why it is important to wash hands.

 Time to Come In, Bear: A Children’s Story About Social Distancing by Kim St. Lawrence, read by Ryan St. Lawrence (Kidshealth.org)

 This excellent picture book video explains to very young children how they can still have fun while staying home.

 ROBert explains the corona virus to children

-This movie uses PLAYMOBIL to help explain in a way that children can understand what is happening right now, what we can all do to ease the situation, and why it so important to avoid contact with other children and adults.
+This movie uses PLAYMOBIL characters to tell kids what is happening, what we can do to ease the situation, and why it is important to avoid contact with other people.

 Ping-Pong Chain Reaction to explain the importance of social distancing by the Ohio Board of Health

-This 30 second video shows why social distancing works to flatten the curve.
+This 30 second video demonstrates why social distancing works to flatten the curve.

 5 Hand Washing Songs Your Preschooler Will Love: